 Ms. Last name's GAD-7 score was in the moderate range: 10.
-She rated his current anxiety symptoms as a 2 out of 10, on a scale of 1 to 10, with 0-1 equaling minimal or no anxiety and 10 equaling the most severe anxiety symptoms imaginable.
-She also has experienced panic attacks consisting of increased heart rate, shortness of breath, difficulty swallowing, excessive sweating, lightheadedness, feeling like going to pass out, shaking, feeling of choking, nausea, chest pain, chills or heat, numbness or tingling, feeling detached, fear of “going crazy”, and fear of dying Lasting 31-60 minutes.
+She rated her current anxiety symptoms as a 2 out of 10, on a scale of 1 to 10, with 0-1 equaling minimal or no anxiety and 10 equaling the most severe anxiety symptoms imaginable.
+She also has experienced panic attacks consisting of increased heart rate, shortness of breath, difficulty swallowing, excessive sweating, lightheadedness, feeling like going to pass out, shaking, feeling of choking, nausea, chest pain, chills or heat, numbness or tingling, feeling detached, fear of “going crazy,” and fear of dying, lasting 31-60 minutes.
 Her panic attacks are not spontaneous and are unrelated to any events.
 Her panic attacks occur every once a week.
 She reported that being around my boxx triggers her panic attacks.

-Ms. Last name reported experiencing traumatic events consisting of childhood trauma, intimate partner violence, victim of other violence, sexual assault, witnessing violence, first responder trauma, traumatic loss of loved ones, military combat, and otherShe experienced past traumatic event(s) consisting of my boss was mean to me.
+Ms. Last name reported experiencing traumatic events consisting of childhood trauma, intimate partner violence, victim of other violence, sexual assault, witnessing violence, first responder trauma, traumatic loss of loved ones, military combat, and other.
+She experienced past traumatic event(s) consisting of my boss was mean to me.
 She has experienced the following post trauma related symptoms.
 She reported repeated, disturbing, and unwanted memories of the stressful experience a little bit.
 She endorsed experiencing repeated, disturbing dreams of the stressful experience moderately, several times per week.
 She endorsed suddenly feeling or acting as if the stressful experience were actually happening again (as if you were actually back there reliving it) moderately.
 She endorsed feeling very upset when something reminded her of the stressful experience moderately.
 She endorsed having strong physical reactions when something reminded her of the stressful experience (for example, heart pounding, trouble breathing, sweating): a little bit.

 Ms. Last name endorsed avoiding memories, thoughts, or feelings related to the stressful experience as extremely.
 She endorsed avoiding external reminders of the stressful experience (for example, people, places, conversations, activities, objects, or situations) extremely.
 She reported avoiding the following: being around my boss.
-The activities she avoids in relation to the trauma include workingShe described trouble remembering important parts of the stressful experience a little bit.
+The activities she avoids in relation to the trauma include working.
+She described trouble remembering important parts of the stressful experience a little bit.
 She described having strong negative beliefs about herself, other people, or the world (for example, having thoughts such as: I am bad, there is something seriously wrong with me), as moderately.
 She endorsed blaming herself or someone else for the stressful experience or what happened after it quite a bit.

 Ms. Last name endorsed having strong negative feelings such as fear, horror, anger, guilt, or shame as extremely.
 She endorsed loss of interest in activities that she used to enjoy as moderately.
 She endorsed experiencing feeling distant or cut off from other people extremely.
 She endorsed trouble experiencing positive feelings (for example, being unable to feel happiness or have loving feelings for people close to herself) extremely.
 She endorsed irritable behavior, angry outbursts, or acting aggressively as quite a bit.
-She endorsed taking too many risks or doing things that could cause you harm extremely.
+She endorsed taking too many risks or doing things that could cause her harm extremely.
 She endorsed being “superalert” or watchful or on guard quite a bit.
 She endorsed feeling jumpy or being easily startled extremely.
 She endorsed having difficulty concentrating extremely.
 She endorsed trouble falling or staying asleep quite a bit.

 Ms. Last name's PCL-5 score is indicative of probable PTSD: 60.
 She rated her current post-trauma symptoms as an 6 out of 10, on a scale of 1 to 10, with 0-1 equaling minimal or no post-trauma symptoms and 10 equaling the most severe post-traumatic symptoms imaginable.